⏮️ Previous chapter: Exhibit A: Because Writing a Fresh Query Is Too Much Work

 How do we achieve a good test coverage?
 By testing the happy path, of course.
 By testing the scenarios for how our code is supposed to work instead of testing for how it can be broken.

-A surprisingly huge number of papers are researching cognitive biases in software testing.
+A surprising number of papers are researching cognitive biases in software testing.
 And they are concluding that we like testing almost only the expected behavior.
 We prefer writing tests that confirm the code works, not tests that disprove it.
 Even among professional QA engineers, this is a common bias.

 Is it time pressure that causes this?